This post may contain affiliate links.

 It doesn’t only appeal to writers.
 Its celebrity guest list includes everyone from Elizabeth Taylor and Lady Diana to Johnny Depp and David Beckham.

-Now nearly 150 years old, the Oriental is still one of the best hotels in Thailand.
+Now nearly 150 years old, the Oriental is still one of the best luxury accommodation in Thailand.

-From the outdoor swimming pool, where a pool butler will lovingly lay out your rosy red towel, to its lemongrass scented spa across the river, to which you are delivered by private boat, the Mandarin Oriental Bangkok is a 5-star property where history merges with a superlative present.
+From the outdoor swimming pool, where a pool butler will lovingly lay out your rosy red towel, to its lemongrass scented spa, the Mandarin Oriental Bangkok is a 5-star property where history merges with a superlative present.

 Check prices and availability for this top Bangkok hotel here.